guardicore/IPCDump/README.md

 # dump json-formatted pipe i/o metadata and first 64 bytes of contents
 ./ipcdump -t pipe -x -B 64 -f json
 ```

+## Features
+- Support for pipes and FIFOs
+- Loopback IPC
+- Signals (regular and realtime)
+- Unix streams and datagrams
+- Pseudoterminal-based IPC
+- Event filtering based on process PID or name
+- Human-friendly or JSON-formatted output

+## Design
+ipcdump is built of a series of collectors, each of which is in charge of a particular type of IPC event.
+For example, `IPC_EVENT_LOOPBACK_SOCK_UDP` or `IPC_EVENT_SIGNAL`.

+In practice, all of the collectors are built using bpf hooks attached to kprobes and tracepoints.
+Their implementations are entirely separate, though -- there's no particular reason to assume our information will always come from bpf.
+That said, the different collectors do have to share a single bpf module, because there's some common code that they need to share.
+To this end, we share a single BpfBuilder (which is essentially a wrapper around concatenating strings of bcc code) and each collector registers its own code with that builder.
+The full bcc script is then loaded with gobpf, and each module places the hooks it needs.

+There are currently two kinds of bookkeeping that are shared between IPC collectors:
+- `SocketIdentifier (internal/collection/sock_id.go)` -- maps between kernel `struct sock*` and the processes that use them.
+- `CommIdentifier (internal/collection/comm_id.go)` -- maps between pid numbers and the corresponding process name (`/proc/<pid>/comm`).
+The bookkeeping done in each of these is particularly important for short-lived processes; while this information can be filled out later in usermode by parsing `/proc`, often the relevant process will have disappeared by the time the event hits the handler.
+That said, we do sometimes fill in information from `/proc`.
+This happens mostly for processes that existed before ipcdump was run; we won't catch events like process naming in this case. `SocketIdentifier` and `CommIdentifier` sort of try and abstract this duality between bcc code and `/proc` parsing behind a single API, although it's not super-clean.
+By the way, in super-new versions of Linux (5.8), bpf iterators can entirely replace this bookkeeping, although for backwards compatibility we should probably stick to the hooks-and-procfs paradigm for now.

+Event output is done through the common `EmitIpcEvent()` function, which takes a standard event format (source process, dest process, metadata key-value pairs, and contents) and outputs it in a unified format.
+To save event bandwidth, collectors typically don't output IPC contents if the `-x` flag isn't specified.
+This is done with some fancy preprocessing magic in `internal/collection/ipc_bytes.go`.

+## Contributing
+Please do!
+Check out TODO for the really important stuff.
+Most of the early work on ipcdump will probably involve making adjustments for different kernel versions and symbols.